· By Laroot World INC

 Flamenco Escabeche

-Preparation: Heat the meal in the oven at 400 degrees for 10 minutes or microwave for 3 – 4 min.
+Heat in the oven at 400 degrees for 10 minutes or microwave for 3 – 4 min.

 In the Middle Ages, the escabeche dish in Spain was known as "the father of hospitality."
 Originally it was brought to Spain by the Muslim Moors as they conquered Spain, and later the fish alternative was popularized by Spaniards during Lent.
 Our recipe prepares salmon and seasonal vegetables in a tart vinegar marinade, creating a light meal that is rich in protein and probiotics.
 Patatas bravas, a traditional Spanish way of preparing potatoes, is a spicy accompaniment to our escabeche dish.